OMENScan/AChoir/README.md

 If you want to buid the toolkit onto an external USB drive, simply install Achoir to your external USB drive, and let the Install program run the build process from there.
 Achoir will Install and build the toolkit onto the Drive and Directory it is installed to.
+This process also works if you want to install/run AChoir from a network share.